maximilianmbeck/polyvision/README.md

 ![Polyvision VisibleArea class demo animation](res/VisibleAreaAnimation.gif)

-This package as been developed at [FZI Forschungszentrum Informatik](https://www.fzi.de) and the core of it is used in the [P3IV Simulator](https://p3iv.readthedocs.io/en/latest/).
+This package has been developed at [FZI Forschungszentrum Informatik](https://www.fzi.de) and the core of it is used in the [P3IV Simulator](https://p3iv.readthedocs.io/en/latest/).
 It provides polygon intersection and offsetting operations for visible area calculations.

 This version has been developed further such that it not only lets you calculate the visible area, given a field of view polygon and some obstacles, but also simulates a 1D Lidar sensor in a 2D world (see below).